What does medical visualization software mean for surgeons, interventionalists, and medical students? Here’s a closer look.

 Who can use medical visualization software?

 There are more applications for medical visualization than existing imaging technologies can serve.
-Most 3D medical imaging today is created by artists and does not reflect actual scans of the patient’s current anatomy.
-Software that creates 3D images from live scans is just coming onto the market, and it could be a game-changer in many areas of medicine.
+Most 3D medical imaging today is visualized by artists and does not reflect actual scans of the patient’s current anatomy.
+Software that visualizes 3D images from live scans is just coming onto the market, and it could be a game-changer in many areas of medicine.

 In terms of surgery, those who work in pediatrics, orthopedics, and other specialties can utilize medical visualization software to prepare for and perform procedures more efficiently than ever before.
 Pulmonologists and other interventionalists can utilize the software to view 3D models of patients’ anatomical structures from any angle or magnification any time they choose.
 Medical students can use the software in lieu of cadavers to practice on virtual reality organ models that replicate actual patient cases.